ramyardaneshgar/File-Integrity-Checker/README.md

-# Secure File Integrity Checker
+# File Integrity Checker

 ## Overview

-The Secure File Integrity Checker is a Python-based GUI application engineered for computation and verification of file hashes, ensuring data integrity and protection against unauthorized modifications or corruption.
+The File Integrity Checker is a Python-based GUI application engineered for computation and verification of file hashes, ensuring data integrity and protection against unauthorized modifications or corruption.
 Leveraging industry-standard cryptographic hashing algorithms such as MD5, SHA-1, and SHA-256, the application provides a mechanism for validating file authenticity.
 Its secure file processing methodology, including chunk-based reading and in-memory hash computation, ensures optimal performance while minimizing potential attack vectors.

 ---

 ## Key Features
 ### 1. **Accurate Hash Calculation**
-- Supports **MD5**, **SHA-1**, and **SHA-256** hashing algorithms.
+- Supports widely used cryptographic algorithms: **MD5**, **SHA-1**, and **SHA-256**.
-- Processes files in **chunks** to handle large files securely and efficiently.
+- Processes files in **8192-byte chunks** to handle large files securely and efficiently.

 ### 2. **Reliable Integrity Verification**
 - Compares the calculated hash against an expected hash provided by the user.
-- Identifies tampered or corrupted files to ensure data security.
+- Detects tampered or corrupted files, ensuring data security and authenticity.

 ### 3. **Clipboard Integration**
-- Enables secure copying of calculated hashes for sharing or later verification.
+- Securely copies calculated hashes to the clipboard for sharing or later verification.

 ### 4. **Intuitive GUI**
 - Built with **Tkinter**, offering a lightweight, responsive, and error-tolerant interface.